Best Cheap Health Insurance in Tennessee in 2026

 • Limited benefits: Plans often exclude prescriptions, mental health or maternity care.
 And some plans have a high deductible where you won't have coverage until after you've spent at least $10,000 on medical bills.

-• Not always the best deal: If you qualify for health insurance subsidies because of your income, you'll usually pay less for a regular health insurance plan than for a short-term health insurance plan.
+• Not always the best deal: If you qualify for health insurance subsidies because of your income, you'll usually pay less for a regular medical insurance plan than for a short-term health insurance plan.

 Show All Rows